Carbyne (company): Investors

 At start-up, former Israeli Prime Minister Ehud Barak invested approximately US$1 million in the company in 2015 and assumed the role of chairman.
-It was alleged that Barak was partnered with disgraced financier Jeffrey Epstein at the time.
+Haaretz reported that a large part of that money was supplied by disgraced financier and sex-offender Jeffrey Epstein.
+Barak publicly admitted to the partnership with Epstein.
 In 2020, the company announced board changes, and that the former Prime Minister was no longer on the company's board.

 International tech investor Nicole Junkermann joined the board in 2017 after her venture capital fund invested in Carbyne, and U.S. businessman Andrew Intrater (CEO of Columbus Nova) acquired a stake in the company in 2017.
-Peter Thiel’s venture firm Founders Fund became an early backer in 2018.
+Peter Thiel's venture firm Founders Fund became an early backer in 2018.
 Former United States secretary of homeland security Michael Chertoff also was a board member.

 Carbyne raised US$25m in Series B funding in 2021, including David Petraeus, US$56m in Series C funding in 2022, and US$100m in Series D funding in 2025, including from AT&T.

 Privacy risks

-Civil liberties organizations have cautioned that emergency services platforms like Carbyne’s must implement strong privacy safeguards to prevent misuse of sensitive data.
-For instance, the ability to live-stream 911 callers’ cameras, while potentially life-saving, also raises privacy concerns if abused.
+Civil liberties organizations have cautioned that emergency services platforms like Carbyne's must implement strong privacy safeguards to prevent misuse of sensitive data.
+For instance, the ability to live-stream 911 callers' cameras, while potentially life-saving, also raises privacy concerns.
 Carbyne has responded by highlighting its consent-based activation and security measures, and by emphasizing the public safety benefits of its system.